cvonk/CALalarm/README.md

 See `script\doGet.gs`

 :
-: explain what it does
+: explain what it does and how to deploy
 :

 ## Firmware for the ESP32